-We get asked a lot of security questions relating to our cloud-based services (namely, Cyanic Business Automation Studio, the platform that powers our Cyanic HSE management software), and with good reason.
+We get asked a lot of security questions relating to our cloud-based services (namely, Cyanic Business Automation Studio, the platform that powers all of our solutions), and with good reason.
 The protection of personal and corporate data is critical, and when considering any software-as-a-service option, it is important to know the policies and practices of those who are ultimately holding your information.

 No system can be guaranteed to be 100% secure.
 This includes not only the cloud-based services we use everyday such as banking, shopping, and government services, but also the physical security of systems and hard copy data on your premises that are subject to theft, fire or natural disaster.
 Instead of the typical security hand-waving you’re probably used to, I’d like to do an in-depth review of Cyanic Automation’s strategies concerning electronic security, and allow organizations to make informed decisions about Cyanic Automation’s internet-based services.

 Data breaches are what most people are concerned of when using cloud-hosted services; specifically, that a remote attacker can exploit a weakness of an application or its infrastructure to gain access to sensitive information.
 Below is a list of strategies we use to minimize this risk:

 - All Cyanic Business Automation Studio servers are hosted in the Microsoft Azure cloud, providing a large, trusted name to manage both the electronic and physical security aspects of the hosting infrastructure.
 Binary data is hosted in Azure Storage which is protected by Microsoft-standard protocols.

 - Our database and web servers run on Linux with all but the most critical (HTTP/HTTPS) and secure (SSH) endpoints locked down to external access.
 Security updates are reviewed and applied on at least a weekly basis, and more frequently in the case of critical issues (such as the Heartbleed SSL issue).